GooStats/GooStats/docs/FAQ.md

 	- For more information about installation, please consult Google/StackOverflow and [nVidia documents](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) and your GPU cluster administrator.

 - I got zero NLL
 	- I guess you have written a customized PDF.
 Check your customized PDF.
 Did you put/load indices in correct order?
-Did you get the parameters correctedly?
-Did you put constants correctedly?
+Did you get the parameters correctly?
+Did you put constants correctly?